 Under 1 second per document

 Some Sensible methods use pixels, for example to recognize borders.
-Pixel recognition for PDF documents requires rendering a PDF page, which can take a couple hundred milliseconds.
+Pixel recognition for PDF documents requires rendering a PDF page, which can take hundreds of milliseconds.
 To improve processing time, use coordinate-based alternatives to these methods.

 By default, Sensible runs all the configs in a document type before choosing the best one for a given document.
 If your document type contains configs with computationally expensive methods such as Table or Box, you can improve performance by selectively running and skipping configs.
 Use fingerprints to test whether documents contain matching text before skipping or running configs.
 For more information, see fingerprint.